nostr-protocol/nips/xxx.md

   "sig": <sig with alias's key>
 }
 ```

 #### Event 2

-In Event 2, we remove the signature and include the following content:
+In Event 2, we remove the signature&pubkey of Event 1 and include the following content:

 ```
 {